HarrisonOates/meetcode/items/report.md

 - *The count also gets replaced by a back arrows once the language has been switched.
 - *But again, this does not lead to any real issue, as their star counts can be checked in their account menu.

+3. *Bug 3: Search is slow for first search*
+- *All search data is loaded upon the first search (to not slow the app down if search isn't wanted)
-*List all the known errors and bugs here.
+- *Search data is additionally only updated on first search, to prevent the app from being slow at other points *List all the known errors and bugs here.
 If we find bugs/errors that your team does not know of, it shows that your testing is not thorough.*

+4. *Bug 4: Clicking discussion posts doesn't take you to discussion post*
+- *Discussion post results from the search do not take you to the discussion post, as this part of the UI was not implemented

+5. *Bug 5: Searching topics at the same time as questions crashes app*
+- *An originally intended feature of narrowing search results by searching for topics at the same time as discussion posts causes the app to crash
+- *This is because the discussion post UI code was originally planned for, but later reverted, as such, testing was not done as comprehensively on an unintended feature

 ## Testing Summary